hkust-nlp/dart-math/README.md

 modify the `--model_name_or_path` and `--gen_save_path` arguments
 accordingly.

+- We observed that Llama-3-8B(-Base) tends to decode EoS immediately sometimes.
+Try use `--ignore_eos` as a workaround.

 For other general inference settings, please modify the command or directly modify the [script](https://github.com/hkust-nlp/dart-math/blob/main/pipeline/gen.py).